Photo from Unsplash

 May 20

-Elijah was in a state of despondency when he uttered this unworthy prayer.
-It was not fright that produced this condition of mind – it was discouragement.
-It seemed to him that all the struggle on Carmel had amounted to nothing.
+Elijah was in a state of despair when he prayed this unworthy prayer.
+He wasn’t afraid—he was discouraged.
+It seemed to him that all the struggle on Mount Carmel had been for nothing.

-It is a sad picture – this great prophet lying there under a little bush in the wilderness, begging that he might die.
-This is one of the unanswered prayers of the Bible, and it is well for Elijah it was not answered.
-If he had died then, what an inglorious ending would it have been to his life!
-As it was, however, he lived to do further glorious work, and instead of dying in the wilderness, he missed death altogether.
+It’s a sad scene—this great prophet lying under a little bush in the wilderness, begging to die.
+This is one of the unanswered prayers of the Bible, and it’s a good thing God didn’t answer it.
+If Elijah had died then, what a sad and unglorious end his life would have had!
+Instead, he went on to do more great work and ultimately avoided death altogether.

-It is never right to wish ourselves dead.
-Life is God’s gift to us, a sacred trust for which we shall have to give account.
-As long as God keeps us living He has something for us to do.
-Our prayers should be for grace to bear our burden and do our duty bravely unto the end.
+It’s never right to wish for death.
+Life is God’s gift to us, a sacred trust for which we will have to give account.
+As long as God keeps us alive, He has something for us to do.
+Our prayers should be for strength to carry our burdens and to do our duty courageously until the end.